artintellica/artintellica/ts/www-artintellica-com/docs/blog/0018-calculus-16-second-order-methods.md

 title = "Calculus 16: Hessian-Vector Products & Newton-like Steps — Second-Order Optimization in Practice" date = "2025‑05‑27"
 author = "Ryan X. Charles"
-description = "Explore how Hessian-vector products enable Newton’s method and quasi-Newton (L‑BFGS) steps.
-Compare convergence of SGD and L‑BFGS, and learn how second-order information can speed up optimization."
 +++

 > _“First-order methods feel the slope; second-order methods see the